damnkrishna/CyberGaurd-j/Log-Analysis/log5.md

 Today’s focus was on the backbone of network communication: the **OSI (Open Systems Interconnection) Model**.
 Understanding these seven layers is critical for security log analysis because it allows us to isolate where an issue or an attack is occurring.

-[Image of the OSI model 7 layers]

----

 ## 🏗️ The 7 Layers of the OSI Model
 The OSI model is a conceptual framework that standardizes how different computer systems talk to each other.